 Q 30: What is a “grandfathered” health plan?

-A grandfathered health plan is a plan that has existed continuously since before March 23, 2010, and that has not made certain significant changes in the plan.
+A grandfathered health plan is a plan that has existed continuously prior to March 23, 2010, and that has not made certain significant changes in the plan.
 Grandfathered plans are not subject to many of the ACA requirements, such as the requirement that plans cover essential health benefits (EHB) (see Question 16), but they are considered to provide minimum essential coverage under the ACA.
 (See Question 57.)

-If grandfathered plans make certain changes, such as major increases in their cost-sharing (such as coinsurance, deductibles, copayments) or dropping benefits to diagnose or treat a particular condition, may lose grandfathered status, then they would have to follow the applicable ACA requirements.
-Employer-sponsored plans that significantly increase the employee share of the premium also could lose grandfathered status.
+Grandfathered plans may lose their “grandfather” status if a plan makes certain changes, such as a major increase in their cost-sharing (coinsurance, deductibles, copayments) or dropping benefits to diagnose or treat a particular condition.
+Employer-sponsored plans that significantly increase the employee share of the premium also could lose “grandfathered” status.
+If a plan’s “grandfathered” status is forfeited, that plan would have to follow the applicable ACA requirements.

 In the individual market, a consumer cannot enroll in a grandfathered plan with a new enrollment.
-However, consumers who are already enrolled in an individual market plan as of March 23, 2010 can renew their coverage in that grandfathered plan.
+However, consumers who are already enrolled in an individual market plan prior to March 23, 2010 can renew their coverage in that grandfathered plan.

 A plan must show in the plan materials if it is a grandfathered plan.
 Also, consumers can check with their insurance company or employer to figure out if their plan is grandfathered.